 End of an era

-In the past few months, members of China's army of cheap labor have started to revolt.
-First came the tragic developments at Foxconn, a major electronics manufacturer which counts Apple, Dell, and Hewlett-Packard among its clients, in which several workers committed suicide, presumably because of the harsh working conditions.
-Then workers at a plant owned by Honda
+In the past year, members of China's army of cheap labor have started to revolt.
+The change was triggered by the tragic developments at Foxconn, a major electronics manufacturer which counts Apple, Dell, and Hewlett-Packard among its clients, in which several workers committed suicide, presumably because of the harsh working conditions.
+Then workers at a plant owned by Honda and Toyota brought the Japanese carmakers' production to a standstill.

 The rollbacks aren't over